· Mason Everett · Reviews · 8 min read

 - Hi-build formula fills minor imperfections

-- Stops Rust corrosion protection
+- Oil-based Stops Rust protection

-- Fast drying oil-based formula
+- Fast drying and sands incredibly smooth

 What We Like